Miss Grand Brazil 2014: Background

 The application period for the contest was technically open from June 25 to July 4, however only Olímpia residents with at least high school education were permitted to participate.
 The pageant's boot camp happened along with the 2014 Folklore Festival, and the grand final night, originally scheduled for July 11, was arranged on July 25.

-The organizer also intended to organize an additional contest the following year to select the country representative for the Miss Grand International 2015 pageant, but lost the license to the previous licensee, CNB Brazil.
+The organizer also intended to organize an additional contest the following year to select the country representative for the Miss Grand International 2015 pageant, but lost the license to the former 2013 licensee, CNB Brazil.

 Results

 Contestants

 Fourteen contestants competed for the title of Miss Grand Brazil 2014.